 // Your Entra ID Identifier (entityID)

-This line tells the default SP to redirect authentication to the ‘idp’ specified.
-In this case, your Entra ID Identifier, or rather, ’entityID’.
+This line tells the default SP to redirect authentication to the IdP specified.
+In this case, your Entra ID Identifier (i.e. your entity ID).

 To finalise the SimpleSAMLphp side of the bilateral trust relationship between your Entra ID tenant and SimpleSAMLphp, copy your Enterprise Application’s App Federation Metadata.
-Using SimpleSAMLphp’s Metadata Converter (found on SimpleSAMLphp’s Federation tab), convert your App Federation Metadata to SimpleSAMLphp.
-Once you have the converted metadata, paste it into the saml20-idp-remote.php file.
+Using SimpleSAMLphp’s Metadata Converter (found on the Federation tab of SimpleSAMLphp’s admin portal), convert your App Federation Metadata to SimpleSAMLphp’s native PHP format.
+Once you have the converted metadata, paste it into the metadata/saml20-idp-remote.php file.

-To verify that you imported the metadata correctly, you should now see your Entra ID’s entityID listed under SAML 2.0 IdP metadata on SimpleSAMLphp’s Federation tab.
+To verify that you imported the metadata correctly, you should now see your Entra ID’s entityID listed under SAML 2.0 IdP metadata on the Federation tab.

-You should now also be able to go to SimpleSAMLphp’s Test page, log in to your default-sp, and be redirected to your Entra ID application’s login page.
+You should now also be able to go to the Test tab in the admin portal, log in to your entraid-sp authentication source, and be redirected to your Entra ID application’s login page.
 Once logged in, it is worth verifying that SimpleSAMLphp is correctly receiving the attributes from Entra ID you configured in step 5 above.
+See testing below for more info.

 Retrieving attributes from LDAP requires you to install SimpleSAMLphp’s LDAP module.
-Once you have installed this module, you need to configure your LDAP authsource, which will be used by Authentication Processing Filters (authproc) to search for additional attributes later.
+Once you have installed this module, you need to configure an LDAP authsource.
+This won’t be used directly, but will instead be used by Authentication Processing Filters (authproc) to search for additional attributes later.

-An example of an LDAP authsource can look like this:
+An example of an LDAP authsource in config/authsources.php can look like this:

 'your-LDAP-authsource' => [